dwani009/server-management/README.md

 • Everything that is needed for CRUDs: model+migration+controller+requests+views

 ## How to use
-• create laravel project using command 'laravel new serverMgmt' and copy files from the zip sent or clone from the git link
+• create laravel project using command 'laravel new serverMgmt'
 • create your database (in my case database name is 'serverhosting')
 • edit .env file and modify database credentials there
 • run php artisan migrate --seed (it has some seeded data for testing) or upload db directly with servermgmt.sql file which exixts in the root directory of the project